Need to talk? Call 1800 882 436.

 Physical symptoms of birth injury may include:

-• sweating, shaking, headaches, dizziness, gastro intestinal upsets or chest pains
+• sweating, shaking, headaches, dizziness or gastrointestinal upsets

-• continued pain around after birth at the site of the episiotomy or tear (between vagina and anus)
+• continued pain after birth at the site of the tear or episiotomy (between vagina and anus)

 • pain or difficulty having sex

-You may also find there is a physical change to your vagina presenting as:
+You may also notice a physical change to your vagina, such as:

 • a bulge or lump at the vaginal opening

-• a dragging feeling or as if something is 'falling out' — may be increased by standing, lifting, tiredness or during your period
+• a dragging feeling or as if something is 'falling out' — especially when you stand, lift, are tired or during your period

 • a looseness of the vaginal or pelvic floor muscle